pngwn/MDsveX/packages/bench/tournament/README.md

 `smoke` uses 24 fixture samples, `screen` uses 128, and `full` uses all local fixtures.
 External material is never downloaded automatically.
 Candidate repositories and their licenses are recorded in `external-corpora.json`;
+the reviewed Vite, Node, and Svelte refs are pinned to immutable commits.
-resolve refs to immutable commits and place reviewed files in a local cache.
+Place downloaded files in a local cache and pass its path with `--external-dir`.

 ## Running